Fay Vincent: Relationship with the owners

 Vincent was never able to complete the five-year term that he had inherited from Bart Giamatti.
-Vincent contended that Major League Baseball made a huge mistake by not appointing his deputy commissioner Steve Greenberg — the son of the Hall of Famer Hank Greenberg — as Commissioner.
+Vincent contended that Major League Baseball made a huge mistake by not appointing his deputy commissioner Stephen Greenberg — the son of the Hall of Famer Hank Greenberg — as Commissioner.
 Vincent was replaced on an interim basis by Milwaukee Brewers owner Bud Selig, who was named the permanent replacement in 1998 and whose family continued to maintain ownership over the Brewers.